-Top 5 Tips to Find the Right Event Planner for Your Corporate Event
+Top Five Tips to Find the Right Event Planner for Your Corporate Event

 1. Find a Good Listener

 While your event planner should have expertise in the industry, one of their top skills should be listening.
-You’ve hopefully already established that they’ve got an ear to the ground on industry trends, so you’ll want to make sure they’re also listening to you.
+You’ve hopefully already established that they have an ear to the ground on industry trends, so you’ll want to make sure they’re also listening to you and your needs.

-You’ve got a vision for your event.
-An event planner’s role is to help you bring that vision to life.
-Certainly their expertise should help you refine that vision to ensure the event delivers, but you want to know that you’re being heard about everything from theme and entertainment to guest experiences and speakers.
+You have a vision for your event.
+A planner’s role is to help you bring that vision to life.
+Certainly, their expertise should help you refine that vision to ensure the event delivers, but you want to know that you’re being heard about everything from theme and entertainment to guest experiences and speakers.

 2. Look for Positivity and Confidence

-Anyone who’s been in the events industry knows that nearly every event presents challenges and sometimes complications arise.
-You’ll want an event planner who sees resolution and remains calm and confident in what can sometimes be a high-stress environment.
+Anyone who’s been in the industry knows that nearly every event presents challenges and sometimes complications arise.
+You’ll want a planner who sees a resolution and remains calm and confident in what can be a high-stress environment.

-Similarly, this is the kind of leadership you want for others participating in planning or delivering the event, and the right event planner will keep the mood upbeat and positive.
+Similarly, this is the kind of leadership you want from others participating in planning the event, and the right planner will keep the mood upbeat and positive.
 That translates directly to your guests.
-Your event planner can set the tone, so choose one who chooses JOY.
+Your event planner can set the tone, so choose one who creates JOY.

 3. Evaluate Credentials and References

-This goes for a variety of event aspects, including venue choices, speakers, entertainment, lodging and accommodations, guest gifts, and more.
-Do your due diligence beforehand, so you don’t regret it later.
+This goes for a variety of event aspects, including venue selection, speakers, entertainment, lodging and accommodations, guest gifts, and more.
+Do your due diligence beforehand, so you won't regret it later.

-Whether you’re on a limited budget or not, you want to work with someone who can create the best event possible within those limits.
-Find out, first, if they require a minimum budget as that may help you weed out some planners from the start.
+It’s important that you find a team to work with who can produce your vision within your budgetary limits.
+First, find out if they require a minimum budget, as that may help weed out some planners from the start.

-But, you’ll also want to find an event planner who has experience staying within a budget and keeping costs low.
-Find out if your planner has partners or vendors with whom they can leverage their relationship for deals.
+But you’ll also want to find a planner who has experience staying within a budget and keeping costs low.
+Find out if they have partners or vendors with whom they can leverage their relationship for deals.
 You can either save your money or reallocate it for other expenses.

-Don’t underestimate the importance of finding an event planner with whom you just gel.
-Often these are the qualities that will make them stand out from other event planners you interview.
+Don’t underestimate the importance of finding an event planner with the traits your company values.
+Often, these are the qualities that will make them stand out.
 You’ll be working closely with this person over the next few months (or longer), so personality clashes can make what should be an amazing experience more stressful.

 Similarly, you want someone who can match your energy.
 If you’re excited about your industry, product, and event, you want someone who meets you there.
-You want to work with someone who can harness that energy and be creative about its expression (the event).
-Think about the characteristics you value in anyone you’d hire for your company, and seek out your high value characteristics in your event planner, such as honesty.
+You want to work with someone who can harness that energy and be creative about its expression.
+Think about the characteristics you value in anyone you’d hire for your company, and seek out those high-value characteristics in your event planner.

-Planning an event isn’t easy, and often, there’s a lot riding on its success.
-A great event can have a significant impact on your employees, customers, product, and brand.
+Planning a corporate event isn’t easy, and often, there’s a lot riding on its success.
+A great event can have a significant impact on your employees, customers, products, and brand.
 It can change the way people see, think, and feel about your business, so it’s important to think of it as an investment.
-You wouldn’t hand an investment over to just anyone, so why do that with your corporate event?
+You wouldn’t hand an investment over to just anyone, so why do that with your event?